 - 32.43 m of 4.40% copper, 1.29 g/t gold, 1.84% zinc, 13.3 g/t silver, 0.09% lead (~6.2% CuEq1), including: 19.41 m of 7.00% copper, 1.61 g/t gold, 3.00% zinc, 18.4 g/t silver, 0.14% lead (~9.5% CuEq1) – CURI 266

 In 2019, Roscoe Postle Associates Inc. completed an independent National Instrument 43-101 Technical Report on the Preliminary Economic Assessment of the Curipamba - El Domo project, which included an updated mineral resource estimate and produced robust technical and economic results (see May 2, 2019 news release).
 Estimated Measured and Indicated Resources for El Domo total 8.9 million tonnes at 2.00% copper, 2.56 g/t gold, 2.93% zinc, 51 g/t silver, and 0.28% lead while Inferred Resources total 1.3 million tonnes at 1.52% copper, 2.25 g/t gold, 2.25% zinc, 45 g/t silver, and 0.20% lead.
-The independent Technical Report and mineral resource estimate, with an effective date of May 2, 2019, can be found on SEDAR for Adventus Mining Corporation.
+The independent Technical Report and mineral resource estimate, with an effective date of May 2, 2019, can be found on this page (right-hand side attachments) and on SEDAR for Adventus Mining Corporation.

 In 2020, Adventus acquired surface rights covering 100% of the land overlaying the estimated Mineral Resources and proposed open pit and underground mines as outlined in the 2019 Technical Report.